Dixie Fire – Sierra Nevada California

 Our law firm represents Californians who have lost their homes in the 2021 Dixie Fire.
 As of late October 2021, the areas ravaged by the Dixie Fire are now creating deadly mudlides and other post-burn dangers.
 Our hearts go out to our friends, neighbors, and all first- and other responders facing this ongoing disaster.

-Pacific Gas & Electric Co. reported to state regulators that a tree falling on PG&E power lines may have helped spark the Dixie Fire, the second largest wildfire in California history.
+Pacific Gas & Electric Co. reported to state regulators that a tree falling on PG&E power lines may have helped spark the massive Dixie Fire, the second largest wildfire in California history.
+Reports also emerged in June 2022 that PG&E had an “excessively delayed response” to the incident, a “damaged and decayed” 65-foot tall Douglas Fir tree falling onto a PG&E power line and causing the fire.
+The purported 10-hour delay allowed the fire to grow significantly to a point where immediate containment was no longer possible.

 Experts say PG&E ignored apparent danger signs leading up to the Dixie Fire, and kept power flowing hours after a tree fell onto the line, where it eventually sparked the fire that is only the second in California history to have grown to a million acres.